Eric F. Billings

-Eric Francis Billings (born 1954) was chairman of Arlington Asset Investment [NYSE: AI] (prior to 2009, known as FBR Capital Markets Corporation).
-He has held this position since the company's formation in June 2006.
+Eric Francis Billings (born 1954) is an American businessman and financier who has served as the chairman of Arlington Asset Investment (NYSE: AI) since June 2006.
+Arlington Asset Investment Corp. was previously known as FBR Capital Markets Corporation prior to 2009.

+Billings has served on the board of directors of Arlington Asset Investment Corp. since the company's formation in June 2006.
 He has also served as a director of the company since June 2006.
 Billings was also the chairman and chief executive officer of FBR Group, a position he assumed in April 2005.
 Prior to April 2005, Billings served as co-chairman and co-chief executive officer of FBR Group, a firm he co-founded in 1989.

+As co-founder of FBR Group, Billings helped build the company into one of the largest investment banking and brokerage firms focusing on the U.S. middle market.